 Venue: The Raveningham Centre, Beccles Road, Raveningham, Norfolk NR14 6NU

 A pop-up gallery in the farmhouse shows prints, paintings, textiles and fragile pieces.

 Parking: plentiful free parking and designated disabled parking.

 Toilets: including a wheelchair accessible toilet and nappy changing facilities.

-    Ravenous Café will be open every day for light lunches, drinks, cakes, and home-made refreshments, and will feature an exhibition of textiles.
+Ravenous Café will be open every day for light lunches, drinks, cakes, and home-made refreshments, and will feature an exhibition.